Chapter I: IDENTITY – PURPOSES

 - equality between all the members and all the athletes, students, and officials, without racial, political, religious, or other discrimination;

 - non-interference in the internal affairs of affiliate members;

 - the non-profit-making purpose: the financial resources shall be used only to pursue the purposes set forth in this Constitution.
 ENAS members have no rights thereto.

 Chapter II: RESPONSIBILITY

 ENAS is fully responsible for its obligations by means of patrimony, with the exclusion of the direct responsibility of its members, organs or staff.

 Chapter III: MEMBERS

-The members of ENAS shall be Higher Education Sports Services for the Network of academic sports services in general.
+The members of ENAS shall be higher education sports services networking for the advancement of academic sports services.